 Diamondback specialized on BMX bikes, but eventually had a few mountain bikes and road bikes during the early 90s.
 Some of the most successful riders have competed under Diamondback’s sponsorship, cementing its place as one of the most competitive bike brands.

-Aside from selling high-quality bikes, Diamondback is also a partner of cycling advocacy groups such as the Evergreen Mountain Bike alliance, Bikes Belong, and the International Mountain Bike Association.
+Aside from selling high-quality bikes, Diamondback is also a partner of cycling advocacy groups such as the Evergreen Mountain Bike Alliance, Bikes Belong, and the International Mountain Bike Association.
 Today, the brand is currently owned by Accell, a Dutch corporation.

 Anyone looking for a solid mountain bike can’t go wrong with the Diamondback Tess.
-If you’re looking something lighter than a steel-framed mountain bike, the Diamondback Lustre is an excellent alternative, featuring an aluminum frame.
+If you’re looking for something lighter than a steel-framed mountain bike, the Diamondback Lustre is an excellent alternative, featuring an aluminum frame.

 Been around since: 2010